MicroEJ/docs/VEEPortingGuide/uiFontFormat.rst

    rendering compatible with the character position.
 The character will be rendered by the Font Renderer as-is.
 No support is performed by the Font Renderer to obtain a *linear* text.

+.. hint:: Use the :ref:`Native Language Support <nls_converter>` to automatically convert the translation messages in the right format expected by the Font Engine.

 ..
    | Copyright 2008-2024, MicroEJ Corp.
 Content in this space is free